Between the Lines

-- Anthony Asadullah Samad, Ph.D., is a national columnist, managing director of the Urban Issues Forum (www.urbanissuesforum.com) and author of the new book, Saving The Race: Empowerment Through Wisdom.
-He can be reached at www.AnthonySamad.com.
+Anthony Asadullah Samad, Ph.D., is a national columnist, managing director of the Urban Issues Forum (www.urbanissuesforum.com) and author of the upcoming book, REAL EYEZ: Race, Reality and Politics in 21 Century Popular Culture.
+He can be reached at www.AnthonySamad.com

 DISCLAIMER: The beliefs and viewpoints expressed in opinion pieces, letters to the editor, by columnists and/or contributing writers are not necessarily those of Our Weekly.

 In this time of government contraction, municipal services reduction and fiscal scrutiny, Los Angeles County, the nation’s largest county, is undergoing a massive revision of its General Plan.

 The General Plan represents hundreds of billions in resource allocation based on regional and local population growth forecasts that will take place over the next three decades.

 Watching a President of the United States give a State of the Union address is often like watching a peacock strut, its head jutting forward with each step, and its splayed feathers shouting, “Look at me.
 I’m tall.
 I’m beautiful.
 I have it all.
 I did it all.”

 The president usually lists an embellished log of accomplishments and forecasts a list of unreasonable—if not unachievable—expectations.
 Then Congress comes back and peacocks what it has done.
 The president and Congress, like the peacocks, claim they can do everything but fly.